Jose96xd/Jose96xd.github.io/README.md

 - [ ] Add some original thing like a JS buttom that changes the web colors or picture.

 ## Technologies
-- Project created with Visual Studio Code and nothing more for now.
+- Project created with Visual Studio Code and some pieces of bootstrap.